 A former Palace Player of the Year, Dann was named as Eagles captain during the summer of 2016, continuing a trend that has seen him skipper every team he has been part of.

 He arrived at Palace from Blackburn Rovers on transfer deadline day in January 2014 to bolster the Eagles' survival bid, and the Liverpudlian helped ensure that was achieved by playing his part in keeping five clean sheets during the final 10 games of the campaign.

 After loan spells at Danish side Koge BK, Reddich United and Hednesford Town, he made his Saddlers bow in 2005 and helped Walsall to the League Two title in 2006/07 before making the step-up to the Championship with Coventry City in January 2008.

 After impressing during his 18 months at Coventry, Dann was snapped up by Premier League side Birmingham City for £3.5 million and made 50 top-flight appearances for the club in two seasons.

-Following the Blues' relegation in 2011, he joined Rovers where he became a mainstay in the side before moving to Palace, scoring his first goal for the club back in his home city during the Eagles' 3-2 win against Everton in April 2014.
+Following the Blues' relegation in 2011, he joined Blackburn, where he became a mainstay in the side before moving to Palace, scoring his first goal for the club back in his home city during the Eagles' 3-2 win against Everton in April 2014.